 - View Real-Time Data: ProjectManager keeps you on schedule by collecting real-time data and displaying it on dashboards that calculate project metrics and show them in easy-to-read graphs and charts.
 One-click filterable reports make it easy to share data with stakeholders.
 ProjectManager helps you create better construction schedules and keep to them!

 Scheduling is only part of construction project management.
-If you’re not ready to upgrade to ProjectManager yet, we still have dozens of free templates that can help you throughout your construction project.
+If you’re not ready to upgrade to ProjectManager yet, we still have dozens of free Microsoft and Excel templates that can help you throughout your construction project.
 The following are only a few of the many to choose from.
 Try them all.

 Before you can schedule your construction project, you have to submit a proposal.
-Our free construction proposal template has space for all the details you need to win the submittal process, such as project information, supplier and subcontractor quotes.
+Our free construction proposal template for Word has space for all the details you need to win the construction bidding process, such as project information, supplier and subcontractor quotes.
 Use our free construction proposal template to make your bid more competitive.

-Scheduling involves accurate estimating of time and costs.
-Forecasting is never perfect, but the better you do it the more likely you’ll deliver a successful project.
+Construction scheduling involves accurate estimating of time and costs.
+Cost estimating is never perfect, but the better you do it the more likely you’ll deliver a successful project.
 Using our free construction estimate template helps you gather all the labor and material costs of the construction project to create a better budget, which will be reflected on your schedule.

 Construction project management is more than just creating a construction schedule.
-While we have many free templates that help with every phase of managing a project, sometimes you need to hit the books.
-ProjectManager is the online hub for all things work-related, with regular blog posts, tutorial videos and more detailed guides.
+While we have many free templates that help with every phase of construction management sometimes you need to hit the books.
+ProjectManager is the online hub for all things related to project management and construction management with regular blog posts, tutorial videos and more detailed guides.
 Here’s a sampling of some of the construction-oriented content on the site:

 - The Ultimate Guide to Construction Project Management